fbpx

 In Florida, accessing pre-settlement funding requires navigating a set of specific criteria to ensure eligibility.
 Firstly, the applicant must have an active lawsuit within the state, typically a personal injury case, where another party’s negligence is clear and demonstrable.
 The plaintiff must be represented by an attorney, which validates the legitimacy of the case and ensures a structured legal process.
 The lawsuit itself should have a strong likelihood of resulting in a settlement or judgment in favor of the applicant, as the funding amount is directly tied to the potential compensation value.

-Moreover, the funding company will review the details of the case, including the severity of the injury, the expected recovery time, and any liability issues that may affect the outcome.
+Moreover, the funding company will analyse the details of the case, including the severity of the injury, the expected recovery time, and any liability issues that may affect the outcome.
 This assessment is crucial as it determines not only the approval for funding but also the amount that can be advanced.
 In Florida’s comparative fault legal landscape, the degree of the plaintiff’s responsibility in the incident may also influence the funding eligibility and amount.

 The Pre-Settlement Limit: How Much Can You Receive?